Erotemic/pypogo/README.rst

 Battle simulation and other statistics like knowing the cost of powering up a particular mon to PVP level given its IV ranking would be interesting.

 The main way to interface is using the ``Pokemon`` class.

-You can find IV rankings for leagues, check evolution CP, etc..
+You can find IVs and levels to maximize CP under constraints:

 .. code:: python